ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

     </div>
 </div>
 <div class="caption">
-Image from "Shape and Motion from Image Streams under Orthography: A Factorization Method"_ (IJCV 1992)
+Image from "Shape and Motion from Image Streams under Orthography: A Factorization Method" (IJCV 1992).
 </div>

 1. **Identify reference points**: Select two or more feature points in your reconstruction where you know the actual physical distance between them.
 For example: